 Contact Vera Moura, MD, at 919.320.8285 or firstname.lastname@example.org via email.
 A personal interview is required before admission to the program.
 Each group is limited to eight participants.

 Deposits and Tuition Fees

-The cost for the program is $490.00.
+The cost for the program is $495.00, offered at a reduced rate as compared to comparable programs around the country.
 A partial scholarship is available.
 (No one will be turned away for financial difficulties.)
 Additionally, you may wish to check with your employer about available funding/reimbursement for continuing education (staff development) expenses.